yunke-wang/yunke-wang.github.io/_pages/about.md

 I am a postdoctoral researcher at the School of Computer Science, University of Sydney (USYD), advised by Prof. Chang Xu.
 I obtained my Ph.D. degree at the School of Computer Science, Wuhan University (WHU) in June 2024, under the supervision of Prof. Bo Du and Prof. Chang Xu.
 Before that, I received my Bachelor's degree in computer science from Wuhan University in June 2019.
 I was a visiting research student at the University of Sydney (USYD) from 2022 to 2023.

-My research interests lie in reinforcement learning/imitation learning and their applications in robotics.
-Specifically, imitation learning and its applications in computer vision fields.
-Specifically, I want to make imitation learning more practical in real-world tasks by exploring how to leverage imperfect and visual demonstrations effectively.
+My research interests lie in reinforcement learning/imitation learning algorithms and their applications in robotics.
 In addition, I closely follow the latest developments in generative models and LLMs.

 📢 Feel free to reach out if you are seeking research collaboration in the field of robotics/generative models/VLM.